 Flowering of S. sesban is prolific and will occur within 12 months of sowing.
-It is photoperiod sensitive, flowering into short days (peak flowering occurs in April-May in Queensland, Australia).
-Seed matures in 2-3 months.
+It is photoperiod sensitive, flowering into short days (peak flowering in April-May in S hemisphere).
+Seed matures in 2‒3 months.

 Unknown, unlikely to be tolerant to severe fire.